Burns supper: "Address to a Haggis"

 At the line His knife see rustic Labour dicht, the speaker normally draws and sharpens a knife.
 At the line An' cut you up wi' ready slicht, he plunges it into the haggis and cuts it open from end to end.
 When done properly, the "ceremony" is a highlight of the evening.

 Main course

 At the end of the poem, a whisky toast will be proposed to the haggis, and the company will sit down to the meal.
 The haggis is traditionally served with mashed potatoes (tatties) and mashed swede turnip (neeps).

 Other courses

-A dessert course, cheese courses, coffee, etc., may also be part of the meal.
+A dessert course, cheese courses, and coffee may also be part of the meal.
 The courses normally use traditional Scottish recipes.
 For instance, dessert may be cranachan or tipsy laird (whisky trifle), followed by oatcakes and cheese, all washed down with the "water of life" (uisge beatha), Scotch whisky.

 Toasts

-When the meal reaches the coffee stage, various speeches and toasts are given.
+When the meal reaches the coffee stage, speeches and toasts are given.